beijingbitcoinmeetup/noded/index.md

 ## SSH

 1. Open up a Terminal window and create a public/private key pairing for the purpose of accessing your remote server:`ssh-keygen -t rsa`
-2. Save the key in the default location `/Users/[YOURNAME]/.ssh/` using the filename beijing (i.e. `/Users/satoshinakamoto/.ssh/beijing`
+2. Save the key in the default location `~/.ssh/` using the filename beijing (i.e. `/Users/satoshinakamoto/.ssh/beijing`
 3. Enter and reenter a passphrase to secure your private key
+4. Add the key to your keychain `ssh-add -K ~/.ssh/beijing`

 ## Digital Ocean